Boris Johnson Urges World Leaders To Act With Renewed Urgency On Climate Change

 But trumpeting the scientific consensus on climate change is a somewhat recent position for Johnson.

-Since becoming prime minister two years ago, he has sounded a largely mainstream message on the issue, promising in April, for instance, to "build back greener" after the coronavirus pandemic.
+Since becoming prime minister two years ago, he has sounded a largely mainstream message, promising in April, for instance, to "build back greener" after the coronavirus pandemic.
 But in years previous, Johnson has supported conspiracy theorists who deny a link between human activity and climate change.

 "Facts change," he said, according to The Guardian, "and people change their minds."